ENKRAN/Praxisprojekt_Projection-based_Assembly/docs/setup_instructions.md

 3. **iiyama TV Monitor**:
    - Set up the monitor as an extended display for monitoring camera feeds and displaying instructions.
-   - This will help in verifying if the instructions are being projected correctly.

 4. **AprilTags**:
    - Print AprilTags as required and attach them to the assembly components.